 BOOK YOUR STAY AT KINITTY CASTLE HOTEL NOW

 Lismore Castle was back in the day an Abbey and the buildings were transformed into a Gothic Castle in the 1700s.
 The first owner of Lismore Castle was the soon-to-be King of England, Prince John, when he built Lismore back in 1185.
 On becoming monarch, he passed it to the Church to be used as a Bishop’s Palace.
 After the Church, Sir Walter Raleigh who introduced tobacco and potatoes to Queen Elizabeth bought the Castle.

 The castle is located in the heart of Lismore village, one of those quintessentially charming Irish villages.
-You can hike in the Comeragh mountains head over to the Rock of Cashel and Hore Abbey, visit Cahir Castle and Swiss Cottage said to have been designed by John Nash.
-If you like cave exploring there are the Mitchelstown Cave about 45 minutes away, and to the south, you have the coast with its lovely beaches.
+You can hike in the Comeragh mountains head over to the Rock of Cashel and Hore Abbey, and visit Cahir Castle and Swiss Cottage said to have been designed by John Nash.
+If you like cave exploring there is the Mitchelstown Cave about 45 minutes away, and to the south, you have the coast with its lovely beaches.

 You can explore Ireland’s Viking Heritage in Waterford and experience some great fine dining.

-Lough Eske Castle – Donegal Country
+Lough Eske Castle Hotel

 The spacious grounds with their sculptures and fountains, the elegant relaxing spa and top-rated cuisine in the restaurant and bar.
 The average cost of a room at the Castle is around €350 per night which includes breakfast and full use of the fitness centre but you can find some very nice packages which will include everything from meals to luxurious pampering at the Spa.
 This 5-star hotel is a treat for the senses and the soul.